Horospherical stacks and stacky coloured fans: Horospherical morphisms and maps of stacky coloured fans

 \subsection{Horospherical morphism $\to$ map of stacky coloured fans}

 Now we describe how any horospherical morphism of horospherical stacks relates to a map of stacky coloured fans.
 This process is not as simple as the other direction above.
 The reason for this is that a morphism $X_1\to X_2$ can determine a morphism of the quotient stacks $[X_1/K_1]\to [X_2/K_2]$, but a morphism of the quotient stacks may not correspond to a morphism of \textit{these specific covers} $X_1$ and $X_2$.
-The following theorem tells us that, up to changing the presentation of the domain quotient stack, a horospherical morphism of horospherical stacks comes from a map of the corresponding stacky coloured fans.
+The following theorem tells us that, up to changing the presentation of the domain quotient stack, a horospherical morphism of horospherical stacks comes from a map of the corresponding stacky coloured fans; this is a natural generalization of \cite[Theorem 3.4]{satriano2015toric1}.